kostasCode/Robotics-I-8.012/BonusPoseDetectionCameraCalibration/README.md

 ![image](https://github.com/user-attachments/assets/48f209e7-7b2a-4355-aa42-8b3135f52345)

-Frame C is Closer to the camera and appears smaller, Frame F is Farther away from the camera and appears bigger.
+Frame C is Closer to the camera and appears bigger, Frame F is Farther away from the camera and appears smaller.

 >[!NOTE]
 >Small note: If your camera is fliped just remove line 179 -> frame = cv2.flip(frame, 1)